AdaCore/gnatstudio/docs/users_guide/extending.rst

 correctly.
 Instead, copy your script to one of the plug-in directories, as documented above.

-If you are writing a set of python scripts for other people to use, you need to provide the Python files themselves.
+If you are writing a set of Python scripts for other people to use, you need to provide the Python files themselves.
 This is a set of :file:`.py` files, which the user should install in the :file:`plug-ins` directory.